Levy Library Policies: Library Use

 - Computers stations and connections to the wireless network are provided for school-related or work-related use, as well as for use of library electronic resources.
 Any viewing or downloading of pornography, overtly sexual materials, or any other materials that could be considered offensive or harassing to others is prohibited.
 Anyone who is caught in violation of this policy on either the library workstations or on personal devices within the library will be reported to their respected department and Mount Sinai Security and will be asked to leave the library.

-- Levy Library Classrooms can only be reserved and used by active ISMMS students, faculty, and staff and MSHS employees.
+- Levy Library classrooms, group study room, and computer labs can only be reserved and used by active ISMMS students, faculty, and staff and MSHS employees.
 A valid MSHS or ISMMS email address is required to reserve a library classroom or computer lab.

-- Classrooms and computer labs are only available during the hours of 8am-8pm.
+- Classrooms and computer labs are only available during the hours of 8am-8pm, Monday through Friday.

 - All chairs, tables, and classroom equipment must be returned to their designated area, clean and ready for the next event.